DeltaE/regionalization_script/README.md

 * .csv file for overlaps:
 	* Contains cell numbers for any cells that had an overlap of regions
 * .xlsx file for the formatted map (if applicable):
+	* The same content as .csv file for the map
-	* formatted with a color scale (red, yellow, green)
+	* Formatted with a color scale (red, yellow, green)
-	* column width is set to be smaller
+	* Column width is set to be smaller